Samson Abramsky

-He has made contributions to the areas of domain theory, the lazy lambda calculus, strictness analysis, concurrency theory, interaction categories, geometry of interaction, game semantics and quantum computing.
+Abramsky's early work included contributions to domain theory and the connections thereof with geometric logic.
+Since then, his work has covered the lazy lambda calculus, strictness analysis, concurrency theory, interaction categories and geometry of interaction, game semantics and quantum computing.
+Notably, he co-pioneered categorical quantum mechanics.
 More recently, he has been applying methods from categorical semantics to finite model theory, with applications to descriptive complexity.

 Education

 Abramsky was educated at Hasmonean Grammar School for Boys, Hendon and at King's College, Cambridge (BA 1975, MA Philosophy 1979, Diploma in Computer Science) and Queen Mary, University of London (PhD Computer Science 1988, supervised by Richard Bornat).